skaman82/esp-power-meter/README.md

 - **2x Tactile Buttons** *(optional)*
 - **Real Time Clock RTC DS3231 module** *(optional)*
 - **3D Printed Case** (see STLs directory)

+## **RTC and NON-RTC Versions**
+The main difference to the non-RTC version ist that the RTC version of the code uses an DS3231 real time clock for measurement and displays graph labels with the correct time in the Web-UI.

 ---